starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 ### Inconsistencies Across Products

-- **Objective:** Improve brand perception and user trust through consistent experiences.
+- **Objective:** Improve brand perception and trust through consistent experiences.
-- **Solution:** Establish uniform experiences that cater to everyone, enabling users to achieve their goals seamlessly.
+- **Solution:** Establish uniform experiences that cater to everyone, enabling people to achieve their goals seamlessly.

 By addressing these concerns and implementing a robust design system, we aim to create a more cohesive and user-friendly environment, fostering better collaboration among teams and elevating our overall brand image.